Skip to content

 3. Your handler receives the request with the attached context

-5. After your handler returns a response, the middleware checks for recorded failures and processes them through the fail2ban counter engine
+5. After your handler returns a response, the middleware processes each recorded signal through the matching counter engine (fail2ban or allow2ban)

-6. If the failure count crosses the threshold, the key is banned for future requests
+6. If the count crosses the threshold, the key is banned for future requests

 Setup